 Despite the numerous reports of complications and, in severe cases, death, the FDA has not officially recalled Essure.
 In a meeting, held on September 24th, 2015, the FDA stated that more studies on Essure are necessary but said that conducting these trials may not be “practical or feasible.”

 Instead of banning this dangerous product, the FDA issues a list of recommendations, stating that:

 - Women with an allergy or sensitivity to nickel should not use Essure

 - Women who have autoimmune disorders, chronic pelvic pain, or have had uterine surgery in the past should not use Essure

 - Physicians should receive more training on Essure use

 If you or a loved one has had Essure implanted and are experiencing complications, you should contact your doctor as soon as possible to identify the cause of the symptoms and discuss device removal.

 Despite the multiple reports of injury, Bayer Healthcare continues to market Essure to consumers and sell the product to doctors.
 If you have been injured as a result of Essure, you may be entitled to financial compensation for your pain and suffering.

-The attorneys at the Law Offices of Michael A. DeMayo have helped many victims of dangerous drugs and medical devices fight for their rights and the compensation they deserve.
+The attorneys at DeMayo Law Offices have helped many victims of dangerous drugs and medical devices fight for their rights and the compensation they deserve.
 Call us today at 646-493-8508 to schedule a free and confidential consultation.